 Are you happy without wind.. or do you want to pick up the pace?

 Well, maybe it’s time to take the first step.
 What’s that initial leap though?
+You could, for example, find some networking events brisbane has to offer.
 More than often the first step is the hardest to take.
 Where else do you go for all first steps..?
-Google!
+Search online!
 But let’s do that for you, try using these links for “Senior Accountant Jobs Brisbane” as a search term or “Best Accounting Workplace Brisbane” – even try Seek.
 Research has shown that people rarely search widely for roles.
 Usually they compare salaries on Seek, apply to a few places and take the first offer.
 But is this the best way?
 Try finding a firm that advertises toward you directly – and do your own research.